HaeffnerLab/IonSim.jl/docs/src/objects/linearchains.md

 - `comfrequencies`: A `NamedTuple{:x, :y, :z}` specifying the vibrational frequencies for the center of mass modes, e.g. `comfrequencies = (x=3e6, y=3e6, z=1e6)`.
 + `selectedmodes`: Another `NamedTuple{:x, :y, :z}` but with arguments that are lists of integers e.g. `selectedmodes = (x=[1, 3], y=[:], z=[1:3, 5])`.
 These specify a subset of the normal modes that will actually be taken into account during simulation.

+An optional keyword argument `N::Int` can be specified, which sets the Hilbert space dimension assoicated with each generated normal mode (this defaults to 10).

 !!! note
     In the case that all ions have the same mass and charge, the COM motion of the ion chain factors into three unique modes (one for each spatial coordinate).
 And these are typically used to characterize the normal mode structure of the chain since they are the same independent of the number of ions.